 The lawsuit seeks an injunction prohibiting gang and criminal activity on the property and comprehensive physical and managerial improvements including: secure fencing and gating throughout the property’s perimeter; an internet-connected video monitoring system; improved lighting; improved tenant screening and lease enforcement procedures; and armed, licensed security guards.
 The lawsuit also seeks a court order requiring Nijjar to live at the apartment complex until the nuisance activity is abated.

 Since July, 2013, City Attorney Feuer has filed 98 nuisance abatement lawsuits, securing 96 injunctions and collected more than $1 million.
 Feuer has also established an easy-to-use online method through which residents may report properties with gang and/or narcotics activity in their neighborhoods.
-He's asking residents to report these properties by calling his office at (213) 978-8340 or visiting the City Attorney’s website.
+He's asking residents to report these problem properties by reporting them on this page or by calling (213) 978-8340.
 All reports may be made anonymously.